leanspace/terraform-provider-leanspace/README.md

 - content: list of one or multiple blocks of members

+### leanspace_service_accounts

+- content: list of one or multiple blocks of service accounts

 ## Examples

 You can find examples in the `/examples` folder